Uranium Dioxide SDS

 • Conscious patients should immediately leave the area of airborne contamination, move to a restricted area for evaluation and decontamination, and ask facility safety personnel for assistance.

 • The patient and patient’s clothing, personal items, and equipment should be monitored for external contamination.
-If delay will not impact the health of the patient, decontamination should be started before the patient is moved to the medical area.
+If the delay will not impact the health of the patient, decontamination should be started before the patient is moved to the medical area.

 • Rescue and safety personnel who enter the contaminated area or assist the patient should be monitored for contamination and decontaminated if necessary.